abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

 - Perfect/Full binary tree: All level is full (l$^{th}$ level has $2^l$ nodes).
 A perfect binary tree is a complete binary, but not vice versa.
 - Skewed binary tree: Every node has either one or zero child.

-The implementation of tree is shown here [here](https://github.com/abinashpun/DataScience_Notes/blob/main/DS_Algo_implementation.ipynb)
+The implementation of tree is shown [here](https://github.com/abinashpun/DataScience_Notes/blob/main/DS_Algo_implementation.ipynb).

 <hr>